Moddable-OpenSource/moddable/documentation/network/network.md

 The following messages are defined:

-(1) Probing.
-If `value` is an empty string, claiming is underway; otherwise `value` contains the claimed name.
+* `probing` (1) - If `value` is an empty string, claiming is underway; when probing is successful, `value` contains the claimed name.

-(2) Conflict found.
+* `conflict` (2) - The attempt to claim the requested name discovered another device already using the name.
 The result of the callback function determines what happens next.
-If the result is undefined, a new name will be created automatically and the claiming process continues.
-If a string is returned, the claiming process continues with the string used as the target hostname.
-Returning true causes the claiming process to end.
+If the result is undefined, a new name is created automatically and the claiming process continues.
+If a string is returned, the claiming process continues with the string used as the candidate hostname.
+Returning true causes the claiming process to end without having claimed a name.

-(Any negative number) - error.
-Claiming process terminated.
+* `error` (Any negative number) - Claiming process terminated.

 The `hostName` is not required to monitor for available mDNS services.